mandeepairborne/samweb/content/demo/index.md

 - `start`: Float image to the start of paragraph and scale it down.
 - `end`: Float image to the end of paragraph and scale it down.
 - `pixels`: Uses nearest neighbor algorithm for scaling, useful for keeping pixel-art sharp.
-- `transparent`: Removes rounded corners and shadow, useful for transparent images.
+- `transparent`: Removes rounded corners and shadow, useful for images with transparency.
 - `no_hover`: Removes zoom on hover.

 ```jinja2